0xWh1tak3r/breachswarm/README.md

 load_dotenv()

-rpc_url = os.getenv("RPC_URL") # add an ETH Mainnet HTTP RPC URL to your `.env` file
+rpc_url = os.getenv("RPC_URL") # add an Solana Mainnet HTTP RPC URL to your `.env` file

 def get_transaction_receipt(transaction_hash: str) -> Optional[Dict]:
     """
-    Fetches the receipt of a specified transaction on the Ethereum blockchain and returns it as a dictionary.
+    Fetches the receipt of a specified transaction on the Solana blockchain and returns it as a dictionary.

     :param transaction_hash: The hash of the transaction to fetch the receipt for.
     :return: A dictionary containing the transaction receipt details, or None if the transaction cannot be found.